 Round 2: Cost

 Depending on your marketplace’s requirements, the prices vary from free to over £300 a month.
-If you are creating an online marketplace with at least two vendors and a payment gateway, you’re looking at an average of about £200 per month.
-Here are some monthly price plans for comparison.
+If you want a custom domain with unlimited vendors, products and transactions, you’re looking at an average of about £200 per month.

-After a year, your application’s costs could pile up to over £2600 without ever reaching a fully-featured marketplace.
-In ten years you will have spent over £26 000, which is about the time it took Airbnb to become the multi-billion dollar company it is today.
+After a year, your basic application’s costs could pile up to over £2,400 without ever reaching a fully-featured marketplace.
+In ten years you will have spent over £24,000, which is about the time it took Airbnb to become the multi-billion dollar company it is today.

 Winner: Website builder (if you manage to avoid all the hidden costs)